MILITARY DRUG TESTING - PHARMACEUTICAL EXPERIMENTS RUN ON OUR TROOPS?

 They became involved in military recruitment, personnel selection, training and discipline.

 From the 1950s through the 1970s, psychiatrists in countries like Britain, the United States and the USSR used their militaries as proving grounds for an arsenal of new experimental treatments such as LSD.
-The U.S. Army estimated that at least 1,500 soldiers were given LSD as part of mind control experiments during this era.
+The US Army estimated that at least 1,500 soldiers were given LSD as part of mind control experiments during this era.
 Few if any military test subjects were informed of the potential health consequences of the tests.

 Even today, soldiers continue to be given psychiatric drugs for uses never studied or approved by regulatory agencies.
 And the majority of these drugs have never been tested in combination.